 - 5.1 The Council's Licensing Authority will not generally investigate itself whether gambling is being conducted in a fair and open way at any premises.
 This is because it has been accepted by the Gambling Commission that it will look into these issues when looking into the suitability of individuals to hold Operating or Personal licences.
-If information is brought to the attention of the Council's Licensing Authority that raise issues of unfair practices, then these will be referred to the Gambling Commission for investigation. - 5.2 The only exception to the above is with regard to the consideration of permits for track betting.
+If information is brought to the attention of the Council's Licensing Authority that raise issues of unfair practices, then these will be referred to the Gambling Commission for investigation. - The only exception to the above is with regard to the consideration of permits for track betting.
 Betting track operators do not need an operating licence from the Gambling Commission.

-It may therefore be necessary for the Council's Licensing Authority to impose conditions on a licence relating to the suitability of the environment in which betting takes place.
+It may therefore be necessary for the Council's Licensing Authority to impose conditions on a licence relating to the suitability of the environment in which betting takes place. - 5.3 Applicants are also encouraged to address positively the need to secure reasonable access and safety for people with disabilities who wish to visit their premises.
+In this regard licensees are reminded of their obligations under the Equality Act 2010.

-- 5.3 Applicants are also encouraged to address positively the need to secure reasonable access and safety for people with disabilities who wish to visit their premises.
-In this regard licensees are reminded of their obligations under the Disability Discrimination Act 1995. - 5.4 The Disability Discrimination Act is a separate piece of legislation and so does not form part of this Statement of Principles.
+- 5.4 The Equality Act is a separate piece of legislation and so does not form part of this Statement of Principles.
 However, for the assistance of operators only, the following information and examples of good practice should be helpful.
-Specific types of adjustments licensees should consider in order to comply with their obligations under the Act, depending on the type of premises concerned, would include: - making adjustments to the premises such as improving access routes and ensuring that they are free of clutter or redecorating part of their premises to provide better contrast to someone with a visual impairment; - providing appropriate or additional training for staff who may come into contact with customers to help them provide services for people with different types of disabilities: - Acquiring or using modified equipment, for example a telephone with text display for use by deaf customers; - making service literature and instructions more accessible for example providing a Braille version for blind customers and ensuring service, reception and payment points are designed to facilitate ease of use by all; and - accessible sanitary provisions. - 5.5 For further information, reference should be made to the Department of Education and Employment document "Disability Discrimination Act 1995 Overcoming Physical Barriers to Access for Disabled Customers, A Practical Guide for Smaller Service Providers".
-Further guidance and assistance to help a service provider meet the general needs of disabled customers and in meeting the requirements of the Disability Discrimination Act is available from the Disability Rights Commission website at www.drc-gb.org.
+Specific types of adjustments licensees should consider in order to comply with their obligations under the Act, depending on the type of premises concerned, would include: - making adjustments to the premises such as improving access routes and ensuring that they are free of clutter or redecorating part of their premises to provide better contrast to someone with a visual impairment; - providing appropriate or additional training for staff who may come into contact with customers to help them provide services for people with different types of disabilities; - Acquiring or using modified equipment, for example a telephone with text display for use by deaf customers; - making service literature and instructions more accessible for example providing a Braille version for blind customers and ensuring service, reception and payment points are designed to facilitate ease of use by all; and - accessible sanitary provisions. - 5.5 For further information, reference should be made to the Equality Advisory Support Service Guidance for Service Providers.
+Further guidance and assistance to help a service provider meet the general needs of disabled customers and in meeting the requirements of the Equality Act is available from the Equality and Human Rights Commission website at www.equalityhumanrights.com.